Organized by Re.Use.Full

 From melting ice caps to raging wild fires, the evidence of global warming is alarming.
 In addition, nonprofits' budgets are more stressed than ever as they step up to serve people affected by the pandemic.
 Giving used clothing and household goods a second life can benefit charities—providing much-needed funding, while reducing the demand for new products to ultimately save precious natural resources and lower our carbon footprint.

 People want their gently used items to help those in need but need a way to find the right nonprofit to support.
-Re.Use.Full was born after taking repeated requests from friends looking for a new home for their gently used household items, clothes and computer equipment.
+Re.Use.Full was inspired by repeated requests from friends looking for a new home for their gently used household items, clothes and computer equipment.
 They wanted to help a worthy organization but didn’t know who could put their items to good use.
 Having experienced firsthand the challenges nonprofit organizations face to stretch their funding and do more with less, Leslie Scott founded Re.Use.Full and embarked on creating a platform that takes “reduce, reuse, recycle” to a whole new level.
+Re.Use.Full was born in 2020, helping the community recover from the pandemic and creating a more environmentally friendly way to pay it forward.